findthefunction/Movies-ETL/README.md

 ![timer](https://user-images.githubusercontent.com/31022640/116007799-5a2df100-a5c6-11eb-80f7-07be3c85629f.png)

-And additional bit of beneficial exposure created by this assignment was on how to handle uploading large files to github.
+An additional bit of beneficial exposure created by this assignment was on how to handle uploading large files to github.

 ![image](https://user-images.githubusercontent.com/31022640/116007850-919c9d80-a5c6-11eb-96f7-519056f9efea.png)